pacalet/sab4z/README.md

     Socket(s):             1
     ...

 has one processor with 6 cores and hyperthreading, that is, a total of 12 logical CPUs.
 The `-j12` is probably the best choice if the machine is not loaded by other heavy tasks but `-j6` may be better if it is.
-Increasing the value of `N` above the total number of logical cores usually does not provide any benefit.
+Increasing the value of `N` above twice the total number of logical cores usually does not provide any benefit.

 ### <a name="FAQ_HWTargetNotFound"></a>Vivado: ERROR: \[Labtoolstcl 44-26\] No hardware targets exist on the server \[localhost\]

 If you get this error message when trying to connect to the ILA core in the PL of the Zynq of the Zybo from Vivado, it is probably because the JTAG device drivers are not properly installed on your host.
 You probably did not select their installation when installing Vivado.
-In order to install them you need to be root.
+In order to install them you need to be `root`.
 Quit Vivado, power down the Zybo, disconnect the USB cable and install the drivers:

     Host# cd <vivado-install-directory>/data/xicom/cable_drivers/<lin64|lin>/install_script/install_drivers
     Host# ./install_drivers